Introduction

 - Product Line Expansion: Moving into fruits and medicinal plants

-- Global Expansion: Targeting European and Asia markets within 5 years
+- Global Expansion: Targeting European and Asian markets within 5 years

 - Revenue Projection: Estimated $100 million annual revenue by 2030